 If you are between jobs or even just experiencing a short break in employment, your child may be eligible to receive the Free School Meal allowance.
 Please apply now if you and your spouse or partner are receiving one of the following benefits:

 How do I apply?

-Please apply here for Pupil Premium funding.
+Please apply here for Free School Meals.
 If you require help to do this, contact our reception with the relevant information, and they will be happy to assist you.

 Please apply today and help us to invest in your child’s education